The Man with the Golden Gun (film): Plot

 An American gangster, Rodney, visits famed crack shot hitman Francisco Scaramanga to kill him and collect a bounty, but he is directed into a funhouse section of the estate, where Scaramanga eventually retrieves his golden gun and kills him.

-In London, a golden bullet etched with '007' is received by MI6; it is believed to have been sent by Scaramanga, but because no one knows of his appearance outside of having a third nipple, M relieves Bond of his current mission involving tracking an energy scientist named Gibson.
+In London, a golden bullet etched with "007" is received by MI6; it is believed to have been sent by Scaramanga.
+Because no one knows of his appearance outside of having a third nipple, M relieves Bond of his current mission involving the location of a solar energy scientist named Gibson.

 At a hint from Moneypenny, Bond sets out unofficially to locate Scaramanga, first by retrieving a spent golden bullet from a belly dancer in Beirut.
 He traces the bullet to a gun maker in Macau, and forces him to reveal how he ships the bullets.
-Bond follows the shipment carried to Hong Kong by Andrea Anders, Scaramanga's mistress.
-At her Peninsula Hotel room, he coerces her to expose information about Scaramanga, his appearance and his plans.
-She directs Bond to the Bottoms Up Club where Scaramanga snipes Gibson when he steps outside, and Scaramanga's midget assistant Nick Nack steals a small device called the Solex Agitator off his body.
+Bond follows the shipment carried to Hong Kong by Andrea Anders, Scaramanga's girlfriend.
+In her Peninsula Hotel room, he coerces her to expose information about Scaramanga, his appearance and his plans.
+She directs Bond to the Bottoms Up Club where Scaramanga kills Gibson when he steps outside, and Scaramanga's midget assistant Nick Nack steals a small device called the Solex Agitator off his body.
 Bond, who had pulled out his pistol outside the club, is arrested by Hong Kong police lieutenant Hip.
 But instead of going to the station, he is transported to the wreck of RMS Queen Elizabeth in the harbour where he meets M and Q, and is assigned to work with Hip to retrieve the Solex.

 Bond travels to Bangkok to meet Hai Fat, a wealthy Thai entrepreneur suspected of arranging Gibson's murder.
-Posing as Scaramanga by showing off his fake third nipple, Bond is invited to dinner, but his plan backfires because unbeknownst to him, Scaramanga himself is operating at Fat's estate.
-Bond is captured and placed inside Fat's martial arts academy, where the students duel to the death and then are instructed to kill him.
-Escaping with the aid of Hip and his nieces, Bond speeds away on a motorised sampan along the river, and reunites with his assistant, Mary Goodnight.
+Posing as Scaramanga by showing off his fake third nipple, Bond is invited to dinner, but his plan backfires because, unbeknownst to him, Scaramanga himself is operating at Fat's estate.
+Bond is captured and taken to Fat's martial arts academy, where the students duel to the death and then are instructed to kill him.
+Bond battles high grade scholar Chula.
+Escaping with the aid of Hip and his nieces, Bond speeds away on a long-tail boat along the river, and reunites with his assistant, Mary Goodnight.
 Scaramanga subsequently kills Fat with his golden gun and assumes control of his empire and the Solex.